munificent/craftinginterpreters/book/global-variables.md

 ^code init-globals (1 before, 1 after)

-And we need to <span name="tear">tear</span> it down when we exit:
+And we should <span name="tear">tear</span> it down when we exit:

 <aside name="tear">

-Honestly, we don't.
-The process is going to exit and free everything anyway, but it feels undignified to require the operating system to clean up our mess.
+The process will free everything on exit, but it feels undignified to require the operating system to clean up our mess.

 </aside>